Construction Equipment Operators

 Work Environment: Construction equipment operators work in nearly all weather conditions.
 They often get dirty, greasy, muddy, or dusty.
 The majority of operators work full time, and some operators have irregular work schedules.
 Some construction projects, especially road building, are done at night.

 How to Become One: Many workers learn equipment operation on the job after earning a high school diploma or equivalent, and others learn through an apprenticeship or by attending vocational schools.

-Job Outlook: Overall employment of construction equipment operators is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Job Outlook: Overall employment of construction equipment operators is projected to grow 5 percent over the next ten years, slower than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of construction equipment operators with similar occupations.

 Following is everything you need to know about a career as a construction equipment operator with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 - Mesa Contracting LLC

 Mesa Contracting, LLC is currently hiring for a full-time Construction Equipment Operator to safely operate heavy machinery for construction projects throughout the Portland metropolitan area.
 This ...

 Heavy Equipment Operator - Excavator

 - Construction Company